 Avoid binging and restricting calories

 Constant, unpredictable change, like alternating between very high and very low-calorie diets, places stress on the body and can create inflammation.
 This can slow down your metabolism and promote weight gain.
 Yo-yo dieting puts strain on the body’s cells and organs and can interfere with internal processes including heart, digestive, and lymphatic function.
 These perpetuate the cycle of inflammation.

 Aim for balance, not perfection

 To get the most out of your anti-inflammatory diet plan, don’t stress (stress itself is inflammatory!).
-If you can aim for 85-90% anti-inflammatory whole food, you’re left with a little wiggle room for those extra pleasures, like packaged nut milks, condiments and coffee.
+Aim to make your diet mostly whole food, and leave a little wiggle room for those extra pleasures, like condiments and coffee.

-You may also wish to explore other non-food forms of inflammation therapy, which can be as simple as gentle yoga, a walk in nature, meditation and adequate sleep.
-All of these work in conjunction to help the body reduce inflammation and grow healthy, strong, disease-free tissue.
+You may also wish to explore other non-food forms of inflammation therapy, which can be as simple as gentle at-home yoga flow, a walk in nature, meditation, and adequate sleep.
+All of these help the body reduce inflammation and function at its best.